sunsakis/Yescrow/README.md

 Transact with strangers online without worries.

-0 escrow fees.
 Self-released.
 Goodbye legacy escrow services.

 In case of a quarrel, <a href="https://yescrow.io">Yes Crow</a> acts as an arbitre.